 4 specific weekly markets

 Lung Phin, Sa Phin, Pho Bang and Pho Cao stand out from the rest because they take place every six days.
-One can very well, like the locals, rely on the lunar calendar to know when to go to these markets only found in Ha Giang.
+Like the locals, one can very well rely on the lunar calendar to know when to go to these markets which are found only in Ha Giang.